Gor'kov-Hedin-Baym Equations for Quantum Many-Body Systems with Spin-Dependent Interactions: Derivation of the Gor'kov-Hedin Equations

 where the time arguments $\tau,\tau_0$ run along the imaginary-axis of the Keldysh contour.
 The time-evolution operator $U(\tau,\tau_0)$ evolves a given operator $\mathcal{O}$ from an arbitrary initial time $\tau_{0}$ to $\tau$ along the imaginary-axis.
 Here, the operators are explicitly time dependent, unlike the Schr\"odinger picture where the wave functions are time dependent.
 To treat the electronic many-body dynamics at finite temperature, we may define the time-dependent ensemble average of operator $\mathcal{O}(\tau)$ as

 where $\mathcal{T}$ is the imaginary-time-ordering operator, and $\left\langle{\mathcal{O}(\tau)}\right\rangle$ is the overlap between the initial state in thermodynamical equilibrium (for temperature $\beta$) at $\tau_0$ with the time evolved state at $\tau$.
-In Hedin's original work~\cite{hedin1965} he utilized a perturbing electric field to relate the two-particle and single-particle Green's function via the functional derivative.
-Here, we consider probing electric $\pi^{0}$ and magnetic fields $\pi^{i}$, for $i=x,y,z$.
+In Hedin's original work~\cite{hedin1965} he utilized a perturbing auxiliary electric potential to relate the two-particle and single-particle Green's function via the functional derivative.
+This auxiliary potential serves as a mathematical trick and is set to zero at the end of the calculation to yield the set of self consistent equations.
+Here, to capture both electronic and magnetic responses of the system we consider an auxiliary electric potential $\pi^{0}\equiv \phi_0$ and auxiliary magnetic field $\pi^{i}\equiv \frac{1}{2}g\mu_B B^i$, for $i=x,y,z$, where $\mathbf{B}=\nabla \times \mathbf{A}$ and $\mathbf{A}$ is the vector potential.
 The coupling between these auxiliary fields and our system is given as